 Termites are wood-eating insects, which you probably already knew.
-However, when you think about termites, you probably think about worker termites that eat the wooden portions of homes.
+However, when you think about termites in South Bend, you probably think about worker termites that eat the wooden portions of homes.
 However, a lot of the misunderstandings surrounding termites involve swarmers, which are the winged termites in charge of reproduction and creating new colonies.

 Swarmers are usually only active on warm days following multiple days of rain, so summer is really the only season conducive to swarmer activity (hence, the birth of the “termite season” myth).
 If you think that termite season is the only time that termites can damage your house, you’re mistaken.
 Termite season simply refers to the best time for recolonization, but worker termites are active all year long, eating away at homes morning and night.

 Since they never stop working, they can cause extensive damage over time.
 It takes about a year-and-a-half for termites to do damage that costs $3,000 or more to repair.
 The bad news is that termites can work within your walls for years without you noticing—if you don’t know what to look for.
 Aside from spotting swarmers flying around your yard in the summertime, there are a few other signs of termite activity that you can be on the lookout for, such as:

 Mud tubes along outdoor foundation walls near the ground